koliseoapi/help/content/tickets/invoices.md

 ## Get the invoice for a ticket

-As an attendee you can create an invoice directly from your ticket page.
+As an attendee, you can create an invoice directly from your ticket page.
 To do this, once you have purchased the ticket:

 1. Open the ticket page.
 You can do this by following the link in your ticket confirmation e-mail, or by going to your user profile and selecting the **Tickets** tab.
 2. Click the **Create invoice** button.